What are the standard features?

 Locking hatch handle

-What are the exterior dimensions of a High Camp trailer?
+What are the exterior dimensions of a High Camp teardrop trailer?

 What are the trailer's interior dimensions?

-- A High Camp teardrop trailer has a dry weight (without camping gear, clothes, water, propane, etc...) of roughly 1,350 pounds and a tongue weight of roughly 165 pounds.
-Most 6-cylinder cars, minivans, small SUVs, and larger trucks can tow a High Camp trailer comfortably.
+A High Camp teardrop trailer has a dry weight (without camping gear, clothes, water, etc...) of roughly 1,450 pounds and a tongue weight of approximately 180 pounds (with propane cylinder filled).
+Just about any 6-cylinder car, minivans, crossover, small SUV, or trucks can tow a High Camp trailer comfortably and even some 4 cylinder cars can.
 Check your vehicle's manual, or ask your dealer or mechanic what your vehicle's tow ratings are.
 Also consider the ratings on any hitch installed on your vehicle as they have their own set of specifications.
-Generally speaking, just about any but the lightest-duty hitches will carry the tongue weight of a High Camp trailer comfortably.
+Generally speaking, a Class 2 or Class 3 hitch is more than adequate to carry the tongue weight of a High Camp trailer comfortably.

 Do I need electric brakes for my state's requirements or for safety?

-- We've made it easier and safer for you by making electric brakes standard equipment on every trailer.
-While most states don't require brakes on trailers under 2,000 pounds, we believe the small additional cost to add them at the time of construction is more than repaid over time since they reduce wear on your tow vehicle's brake system, which is much more expensive to repair.
-Besides taking considerable strain off your tow vehicle's brakes on downhills and in stop & go traffic, properly calibrated brakes on the trailer greatly improve the trailer's handling during emergency situations and can avoid jack knifing in hard braking situations.
+We've made it easier and safer for you by making 10” electric drum brakes standard equipment on every trailer.
+We believe the small additional cost to add them at the time of construction is more than repaid over time since they reduce wear on your tow vehicle's brake system, which is much more expensive to repair.
+Besides taking considerable strain off your tow vehicle's brakes on downhills and in stop & go traffic, brakes on the trailer greatly improves your response during emergency situations and can avoid jackknifing in hard braking situations.

 How is the Trailer chassis built?